mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Goroutines

-- a lightweight thread of execution managed by the Go runtime
+- a lightweight thread of execution managed by the Go runtime that run a specific function call
+  - each consumes about 2K of memory compared to 1MB for a Java thread
+  - use more memory only when needed
+  - start up faster than threads
+  - not mapped 1-1 with threads, but multiplexed across them
+- run until the function exits or the application terminates
+- the `main` function runs in a goroutine, so there is always at least one
-- to create one, proceed any function call with `go`
+- to create another, proceed any function call with `go`
   - arguments are evaluated in the current goroutine
   - function execution occurs in the new goroutine
 - without using `go` the call is synchronous
 - with using `go` the call is asynchronous
-- the `main` function runs in a goroutine
 - to get the number of currently running goroutines, call `runtime.NumGoRoutine()`
 - to get the number of CPUs in the computer,